 Fisher Investments is a global money management firm headquartered in Camas, Washington.
-The fee-only financial advisor firm has $96 billion in assets under management on a discretionary basis only.
+The fee-only financial advisor has more than $94 billion in assets under management on a discretionary basis only.
 It is divided into four main businesses: Fisher Investments Institutional Group, Fisher Investments Private Client Group, Fisher Investments 401(k) Solutions Group and Fisher Investments International Group.

 Fisher Investments Background